AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 ![](assets/report_display_data_in_graph.png)

-## Configure the quantitative distribution template {#configuring-the-quantitative-distribution-template}
+## Configuring the quantitative distribution template {#configuring-the-quantitative-distribution-template}

 To generate a descriptive analysis yourself, select the **New descriptive analysis from a template** option if it isn't set by default.